 The video below shows you the difference between SUM and SUBTOTAL and then within the SUBTOTAL function, the difference between using it including and ignoring hidden values.

-Take a look below at the video to find out more and then try it out using the example spreadsheet below in the button!
+Take a look below at the video to find out more and then try it out using the example spreadsheet below!